800-937-8398 Call us for a free quote Contact us

 • Habitat: Dry, dark, dingy areas near sheds, woodpiles, garages, and closets.

-• Bite risk: Potentially dangerous to humans; the most common reaction is a spreading sore at the site of the bite that can cause permanent tissue damage if left untreated.
+• Bite risk: Potentially dangerous to humans; the most common reaction is a spreading sore at the site of the bite that can cause tissue damage if left untreated.

 Arizona brown spider